wenbobao/PPiOS-Rename/README.md

 4. Select the target to obfuscate, right-click, and select Duplicate (Command-D).

 5. Select the duplicated target and rename it to `Build and Analyze <original-target-name>`.
+> Note: If applying these changes to a framework project, you may need to use *underscores* instead of *spaces* in the new target names.

 6. (Optional) Duplicating the target duplicates the associated `.plist` file a default name.
 Rename the `.plist` file: